anasfanani/Magisk-Tailscaled/README.md

 5. Run 'tailscale status' to check the Tailscale connection.
 6. Alternatively, you can open the [Tailscale Admin Dashboard](https://login.tailscale.com/admin/machines) to manage your devices.

-GitHub Copilot: You can add the following section to your README.md file:

 ## Example of Using Tailscale

 You can use Tailscale to connect SSH from Termux on Android to a Windows PC.
 Here's how: